-In 2001, the museum established a contemporary artist award.
-This award recognizes an artist younger than fifty who demonstrates exceptional creativity and has produced a significant body of artwork that is considered emblematic of this period in contemporary art.
+In 2001, the Smithsonian American Art Museum established a contemporary artist award to recognize artists younger than fifty who have demonstrated exceptional creativity and outstanding achievement.
+Those who have been recognized have already produced a significant body of work and stand apart as leading figures and visionary talents within the field of contemporary art.
 The $25,000 award is intended to encourage the artist’s future development and experimentation.

-Artists are nominated by a panel of distinguished jurors selected from across the United States, each with a wide knowledge of contemporary art; there is no application.
+Artists are nominated by a panel of distinguished jurors selected from across the United States; there is no application.
 Jurors determine the award winner and remain anonymous until the winner is announced.
-The award, which is awarded biennially, is part of the museum’s ongoing commitment to contemporary art and artists through exhibitions, acquisitions, commissions, and public programs.
+The award is part of the museum’s ongoing commitment to contemporary art and artists through exhibitions, acquisitions, commissions, and public programs.

 Lucelia Artist Award

 2006: Matthew Coolidge, director of the Center for Land Use Interpretation

 2004: Kara Walker

 2003: Rirkrit Tiravanija